Whistleblowing

 - These provisions apply in respect of confidentiality clauses which purport to prevent an employee making an allegation or disclosure of information relating to (i) relevant harassment or discrimination by a worker or (ii) an employer’s response to either the relevant harassment/ discrimination itself or to the making of an allegation/ disclosure of information relating to the relevant harassment/ discrimination.

-- ‘Harassment or discrimination’ for these purposes is limited to harassment and most types of discrimination under the Equality Act 2010, but it does not currently extend to a failure to make reasonable adjustments or victimisation.
+- ‘Harassment or discrimination’ for these purposes is limited to harassment and discrimination under the Equality Act 2010.
 It will be “relevant harassment or discrimination” if (i) it consists (or is alleged to consist) of conduct by the worker’s employer or another worker of that employer; or (ii) the person alleged to be the victim of the harassment or discrimination is a worker of the employer.
+This may potentially cover third-party harassment claims and victimisation claims.

 - The prohibition applies to any agreement between an employer and a worker of the employer, and so would, as currently drafted, include both employment contracts and settlement agreements.